-FPT\PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
+FPT_PHP.3 lesistance to physical attack Hierarchical to: No other components.
+FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
+Dependencies: No dependencies.
 Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TSF can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
-Hence, "automatic response" means here (i) assuming that there might be an attack at any time and and bypassed in order to perform physical intrusive attacks.
+Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.
+Application Note This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
 The TOE makes appropriate secure reaction to stop operation if a physical manipulation or physical probing attack is detected.
 And also internal scrambling & encryption for memories and logic area make the reverse-engineering of the TOE layout unpractical.
 So these functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack.